 Carl Protsch, Co-Founder of FLEO Shorts

-It’s important to note that communication with a 3PL is key — if you’re expecting a spike in demand, whether your brand is being featured on a TV show or offering a flash sale that can deplete inventory, let them know ahead of time so they can plan for it as well.
+It’s important to note that communication with a 3PL is key — if you’re expecting a spike in demand, whether your brand is being featured on a TV show or offering an ecommerce flash sale that can deplete inventory, let them know ahead of time so they can plan for it as well.

 5. Inventory management software